zarthur/CSCC-Android-Mobile-Applications-Notes/project/readme.md

 ## Example
-A mocked-up example of a to-do app can be found [here](todo-prototype/frame.html).
+A mocked-up example of a to-do app can be found [here](project/files/todo-prototype.zip).
+After downloading and unzipping the file, load the `frame.html` file.
 This example only demonstrates some functionality of the app to be developed; see the description and milestones above for more details.